charMstr/printf_lover_v2/README.md

 - the second will use assert and compare the return of your ft_printf() and the real one.

+when auto-generating .c code, with the full set of flags from the subject ("*0.- '#+lhllhh") a function testing 'f' or 'g' can have up to 120 000 lines in which half are ft_printf calls with different flags combinations.
+Therefore the compile time can go up to a minute. do not try to compile all the "nfge" bonuses all together. unless you want a ☕️

 keep in mind that this tester excludes in the generation process of *.c files any case resulting in a warning at compile time.
 Also it dont check for leaks.
 The code ccould be addapted to testing extra extra flags and extr extra